kwalczak80/mx-monster/README.md

 - [W3Schools](https://www.w3schools.com/) - additional source of knowledge.
 - [Udemy](https://www.udemy.com/) - various tutorials related to Django, Javascript and Python.
 - [Business Opening hours card](https://bootsnipp.com/snippets/5K3o7) - to create the business opening hours card with the current day of the week.
-- [Motorcycle Shop](https://www.motorcycleshop.ie/contactabout-1-w.asp) - to create text content on the About page
+- [Motorcycle Shop](https://www.motorcycleshop.ie/contactabout-1-w.asp) - to create the text content on the About page

 ## Content